Reference Sources

 • Liquor, Gaming & Cannabis Authority of Manitoba (LGCA)

-The LGCA is the regulator for liquor, gaming and cannabis in Manitoba.
+The LGCA is the regulator for liquor, gaming, cannabis and horse racing in Manitoba.
 On April 1, 2014, the regulatory services previously provided by the Manitoba Liquor Control Commission and the Manitoba Gaming Control Commission were brought together.

 • Manitoba Liquor & Lotteries